-There are two main ways to change the rotation direction of a brushless motor in a quadcopter, in this tutorial I will show you how.
+There are two main ways to change motor direction in a quadcopter.
+You can either swap the wires, or do it from the software configuration. in this tutorial I will show you how.

 Check if your motors are spinning the correct direction